ampl/ampl.github.io/docs/source/solvers/baron/options.md

 scratch    Directory for temporary files; will be removed unless keepsol
            is specified.

+seed       Initial seed for the random number generator.
+Must be
+           a positive integer (default 19631963).

 sumfile    Name of summary file; default = none (not written).

 threads    Maximum threads to use (default 1) when there are integer variables.